jina-ai/executors/jinahub/encoders/image/ImageTorchEncoder/README.md

 ## 🚀 Usages

 ### 🚚 Via JinaHub (WIP)
-Use the prebuilt images from JinaHub in your python codes.
+Use the prebuilt images from JinaHub in your Python codes.
 With the `volumes` argument you can pass model from your local machine into the Docker container.
 ```python
 from jina import Flow